 Hondarribia Old Town

-After getting settled in your Hondarribia hotel, take a stroll around the cobblestone lanes to get acquainted with the Old Town.
-Wander down Kale Nagusia (Main Street) where you will pass by 18th century Baroque buildings.
-Turn down picturesque lanes to marvel at the brightly-painted houses featuring wooden balconies.
-Find your way to Plaza de Armas (Weapons Square) and Castle of Charles V (now a Parador Hotel, which welcomes visitors inside to the bar).
+After getting settled in your Hondarribia hotel (recommendations to follow), take a stroll around the cobblestone lanes to get acquainted with the charming Old Town.
+Wander down Kale Nagusia (Main Street) where you will pass by 18th century Baroque buildings along with the impressive Iglesia del Manzano church.

-Day 2: San Sebastian
+Day 2: San Sebastian, Spain

 San Sebastian is one of the top places to visit in Basque Country – and for good reason!
-With an incredible food scene and ample nature every Basque Country itinerary should include a stop in San Sebastian.
+With an incredible food scene and ample nature, every Basque Country Itinerary should include a stop in San Sebastian.

 San Sebastian Old Town

 Get settled in your San Sebastian hotel and then tour San Sebastian, starting in the historic Old Town.
 In the maze of Old Town streets, find the Plaza de la Constitucion, a massive square in the city center.

 Rising from the north end of the San Sebastian Old Town is Monte Urgull.
-Once a strategic defense lookout, the hill is now a park with many trails that lead to the hill-topping fort and statue of Christ.
-For more information about the park, read Monte Urgull: Hiking San Sebastian to Castillo de la Mota.
+Once a strategic defense lookout, the hill is now a nature park.
+Featuring various interconnecting trails, they eventually lead to the 12th century Castillo De La Mota (Motako Gaztelua) and a nearly 300 foot tall statue of Christ at the summit.

 San Sebastian Sunset